 These feelings are not signs of weakness – they are signs your body and mind are trying to make sense of what you’ve lived through.

-There are many common challenges veterans face:
+Here are just some of the challenges veterans face:

 -